 1000 Day Journey: Program and Partners

-1000 Day Journey, is a new development program, known as the ENRICH grant, led by World Vision, implemented together with expert organizations, monitored by academics and funded by the Government of Canada.
+1000 Day Journey is a new development program, known as the ENRICH grant, led by World Vision, implemented together with expert organizations, monitored by academics and funded by the Government of Canada.
 The program launched in 2016 and will run for five years in Bangladesh, Kenya, Myanmar, Pakistan and Tanzania.

 Across the five countries, World Vision is working to ensure mothers and their children get proper nutrition in the first 1000 days of their lives, from conception to their second birthday.
 Although these five countries contain just 6.8 per cent of the world’s population, they are home to 13 per cent of the world’s children under age 5 who suffer from stunting, caused by lack of nutrition.